 Transportation & Parking Assistant

-Under the direction of the Transportation and Parking Supervisor, monitors parking lots and neighborhood parking for all PCC communities.
+Under the direction of management, monitors parking lots and neighborhood parking for all PCC communities.
 Monitors for safety and compliance with PCC parking guidelines while being aware of the overall environment.
 Monitors and problem-solves college transportation and parking needs including shuttle service operations on PCC campuses.

 Typical Duties and Responsibilities